|

 Life Celebration Concert with a Grand Entry, music by several people

-sanctuary was packed and the large overflow area was filled to capacity.
+church sanctuary was packed and the large overflow area was filled to

-Pastor Steve he has never seen so many people in his church for an event.
-He
+capacity.
+Pastor Steve he has never seen so many people in his church for an

 were called on frequently by the worship Groups. |